PatrickHechler/java-2-prim/doc/file.md

 the [Class Loading](#class-loading) section describes how classes are loaded and found
 the [Method excecution](#method-excecution) section describes how java methods are executed.
 the [Initialisation](#initialization) section describes how _pvm-java_ can be initilized.
+the [java code restrictions](#java-code-restrictions) section describes what restrictions apply to translated java code. after the java code was translated, it __must__ follow those restrictions.

 ## Error Constants
 + `ERR_JAVA_THROW` : `127` : `HEX-7F`